tdwg/bdq/tg2/core/generation/docs/bdqffdq.md

 ### Definition

-nan
+'A report concept expressing controlled vocabulary values about the exit state of an execution process of a data quality specification by an implementation.'

 ### Comment

+'The ResponseStatus is metadata, indicating if data should be present in a ResponseResult.

-'Depending on the assertion type would have values of COMPLIANT or NON_COMPLIANT for a Validation, COMPLETE or NOT_COMPLETE for a Measure, CURATED, FILLED_IN,TRANSPOSED, NO_CHANGE for an Amendment and HAS_PROBLEM NO_PROBLEM for a Problem.
+Depending on the assertion type would have values of COMPLIANT or NON_COMPLIANT for a Validation, COMPLETE or NOT_COMPLETE for a Measure, CURATED, FILLED_IN,TRANSPOSED, NO_CHANGE for an Amendment and HAS_PROBLEM NO_PROBLEM for a Problem.
 A separate concept describes the result state as values of AMBIGIOUS, INTERNAL_PREREQUISITES_NOT_MET and EXTERNAL_PREREQUISITES_NOT_MET.'

 ********************